Alt text: Tall brown brick Art Deco skyscraper under clear sky with adjacent modern glass building.

 Board of Veterans’ Appeals Hearings:

-Representing veterans before VA judges for formal hearings
+Representing Veterans before VA judges for formal hearings

 Many claims that are initially denied are approved during the appeals process.
 Experienced representation increases the likelihood of success.